Highland Citrus Harvest Festival Page

 Address: Palm Ave between Fisher St and Pacific Street

-The 18th Annual Citrus Harvest Festival, scheduled for Saturday, March 29, 2014 from 9 AM until 3:00 is Highland's celebration of its rich citrus heritage.
+The 19th Annual Citrus Harvest Festival, scheduled for Saturday March 28, 2015 Time:10:00 AM - 5:00 PM is Highland's celebration of its rich citrus heritage.

 Historical demonstrators will show what life was like over 100 years ago when the area was filled with orange groves and citizens led a more rural lifestyle.

 People dressed in vintage clothing will roam the streets.
 The entire Historic District will be filled with vendors, children's activities and food booths.